 - 1. The city manager and city clerk shall develop the agenda for council meetings in consultation with the mayor and mayor pro tem. - 2.
-Council members may submit items for inclusion on a future agenda by orally making the request under City Council Report and Requests and receiving a concurrence of Ccouncil. - 3.
+Council members may submit items for inclusion on a future agenda by orally making the request under City Council Report and Requests and receiving a concurrence of council. - 3.
 Council members may submit staff reports or descriptions of oral reports to the city clerk for placement on the agenda. - 4.
-The city auditor and independent budget analyst may submit staff reports or descriptions of oral reports to the city clerk for placement on the agenda. - 5.4.
-Department directors, subject to the discretion of the city manager, may submit staff reports or descriptions of oral reports to the city clerk for placement on the agenda - 6.5.
-Outside agencies may submit agenda items in accordance with the following: - a.
-Items from outside agencies must be sponsored for agenda placement by c o u n c i I members, council members, or department staff; and - b.
-All agenda items must be submitted in accordance with the agenda packet submission and preparation requirements.
+Department directors, subject to the discretion of the city manager, may submit staff reports or descriptions of oral reports to the city clerk for placement on the agenda. - 5.
+Outside agencies may submit agenda items in accordance with the following: - a. items from outside agencies must be sponsored for agenda placement by council members or department staff; and - b. all agenda items must be submitted in accordance with the agenda packet submission and preparation requirements.